insure logo

 USAA*$1,363$114

-Most affordable ZIP codes for home insurance rates in New Hampshire
+Most affordable ZIP codes for home insurance in New Hampshire

-Below are the homeowners insurance rates for the most affordable ZIP codes in New Hampshire.
+Below are average homeowners insurance rates for some of the most affordable ZIP codes in New Hampshire.

 ZIP codeAverage annual rateAverage monthly rate